-- reviewed the risk management report for the year 2016 and risk management plan for the year 2017 prepared by the Company’s Internal Audit Department relating to the Group’s risk management framework, effectiveness of the risk management system, risk management policies which governs the identification, assessment, monitoring and reporting of the major risks faced by the Group;
+- reviewed the risk management reports for the year 2017 and the first half of 2018 and risk management plan for the year 2018 prepared by the Company’s Internal Audit Department in relation to the Group’s risk management framework, effectiveness of the risk management system, cybersecurity risks and the responsive measures adopted for risk control and risk management policies which govern the identification, assessment, monitoring and reporting of the major risks faced by the Group;

-- reviewed and approved the "Human Resources Report of Internal Audit Department"; and
+- reviewed and approved the “Development of Internal Control Working System for Risk Management”; and

-- reviewed, discussed and approved the major and connected transactions in relation to the acquisition of certain clean energy project companies from SPIC and CPI Holding and the proposed rights issue to finance the said acquisitions in October and November 2017, and made recommendations to the Board.
+- reviewed, discussed and approved the connected transactions in relation to the sale and purchase of coal futures between China Power Guorui and the subsidiaries of SPIC in June 2018, and made recommendations to the Board.

 Risk Management Framework

 Pursuant to the standards regarding risk management framework of the COSO (including standards being updated on an ongoing basis), the Group has established a risk management framework with “three lines of defence”: